 Niraj Mehta (Department of Chemistry, Stanford University) designed the detection sequence primers to target Solyc12g100270 and extracted DNA of high molecular weight from the leaves of S. lycopersicum, cultivar VF36.
-Only 2.4 ng were needed for the Xdrop workflow.
+Only 2.4 ng were needed for the Xdrop workflow (see How Xdrop supports gap closing for details).
 Long-read sequencing was performed using Oxford Nanopore Technologies.